top of page

 Shed by all the true believers

-Filled with a myriad of creatures
+And filled with a myriad of creatures

-All unique and interesting in their own ways
+And interesting in their own way

-And though humble and mute
+And who though humble and mute

-They would also have our attention
+Would also have our attention

 Instead, they are mostly ill used

-Caged, butchered, skinned, hunted, trapped
+Imprisoned, butchered, hunted, trapped

-Exterminated, experimented on
+Skinned, exterminated, experimented on

-Generally marginalized and disregarded
+Marginalized and disregarded

-Like God, they require a human voice
+Like God, they require human voices

-To speak on their behalf
+To speak upon their behalf

 Though many would speak for God

-Few would speak for them
+How few would speak for them

 Because the moment one does

-They too are marginalized and disregarded
+They are marginalized and disregarded

 One might as well be a bleating goat